 Australian Embassy, Hanoi

 Be wary of using taxis hailed on the street.
 Always choose a reputable and reliable taxi company and make sure the taxi driver knows how to get to your destination before entering the taxi.
-Ensure that the meter is used and leave the taxi if the driver tries to pick other passengers up.
+Ensure the meter is used and leave the taxi if the driver tries to pick other passengers up.

 If you book a taxi online or through an app, make sure the details of the vehicle and driver match those provided by the company.